-Equipment, instruments, and audiovisual are the property of SNHS, NURSING PROGRAM.
-Items may be checked out but must be returned on the date agreed upon by the SNHS LRC and the borrower.
+Equipment, instruments, and audiovisual are the property of SOH, NURSING PROGRAM.
+Items may be checked out but must be returned on the date agreed upon by the SOH LRC and the borrower.
 Requests for borrowing materials may be filled out in advance and these will be honored on a first come first serve basis.

 All items must be returned in the same condition that it was checked out in.
-Items will be checked by SNHS LRC staff before and after checkout with the borrower to make sure it is in proper working order.
+Items will be checked by SOH LRC staff before and after checkout with the borrower to make sure it is in proper working order.
 If the item is damaged or in any way altered upon return, the borrower is ultimately responsible for the cost of repairs or the current cost of purchasing a replacement, if not similar, item.
+It is the borrower's responsibility to notify the LRC coordinator for any damage or loss.

-Should borrowers fail to meet the terms of this agreement, the SNHS LRC reserves the right to deny borrowing privileges to that person or group for a period of one month from the date of return.
-If the item involved is lost or damaged in any way, SNHS LRC also reserves the right to deny privileges until the cost of repairs or replacement has been fully paid by the borrower.
+Should borrowers fail to meet the terms of this agreement, the SOH LRC reserves the right to deny borrowing privileges to that person or group for a period of one month from the date of return.
+If the item involved is lost or damaged in any way, SOH LRC also reserves the right to deny privileges until the cost of repairs or replacement has been fully paid by the borrower.
 This applies to all equipment, instruments, and audiovisual materials.